A hybrid program over 10 weeks

 Do you feel confident you can sell your environmental training ideas to your senior managers?

 Would you like to be able to refer your boss to case studies of real success?

 Would you like to be able to use a proven formula to promote the success of your training program?

-If you answered “yes” to one or more of these questions, then this workshop is for you.
+If you answered “yes” to one or more of these questions, then this Success Program is for you.

-In this workshop I help people and organizations in all sectors wanting to enhance existing environmental training programs or set up new ones.
+In this 10-week program I help people and organizations in all sectors wanting to enhance existing environmental training programs or set up new ones.
 You will work with my proven framework and your own knowledge and aspirations to build a truly effective program.

 This workshop is based on the Success Framework in my book How to Change the World: a practical guide to successful environmental training.
 The Success Framework came out of many years’ experience with environmental training programs, where I was able to isolate the factors that made them more likely to succeed.

 This highly interactive workshop allows you to populate the seven elements in the Success Framework specifically for:

 - your organization